 Open banking opportunity in India

 Open banking has an estimated market size of about 39 million customers.
-India is still in the initial phase to adopt open banking with a market size of around 3-4 million.
-Due to the ease of financial services offered by the open banking system, it is expected to grow at a rate of 46% between 2019 to 2026.
-India offers a wide range of opportunities for the neo banking segment as most of the people, here, have their deposits in traditional banks.
+India is still in the initial phase to adopt open banking with market size of around 3-4 million.
+However, due to the ease of financial services offered by the open banking system, it is expected to grow by 46% between 2019 and 2026.
+India offers a wide range of opportunities for the neo banking segment.
+Most people, here have their deposits in traditional banks.
 According to the BCG FIBAC Report 2017, Indian households have put $1.8 trillion of deposits.
-With an ever-growing customer pool, open banking has a futuristic opportunity to cover the Indian market, which currently houses around 600 million bankable populations.
+With an ever-growing customer pool, open banking has a futuristic opportunity to cover the Indian market with around 600 million bankable populations.

 - CIBIL: CIBIL was set up in 2001.
 It is India’s first credit bureau built using open banking technology.
 It helps you calculate your credit score used widely by the bank and other financial institutions.

-- UPI (Unified Payments Interface): UPI is the most used open banking application in India, which gained momentum after demonetisation in 2016.
-UPI made lives easier by seamlessly integrating with the bank accounts and carrying out real-time transactions, payments, and shopping at one click from the app.
+- UPI (Unified Payments Interface): UPI is the most used open banking application in India.
+It gained momentum after demonetisation in 2016.
+It has made lives easier by seamlessly connecting bank accounts with the UPI app and thus carrying out real-time transactions and payments at one tap.

 - Central KYC: A single KYC repository that connects and verifies your identity with one click.

 All these third-party institutions have made financial life easier by using secure banking data and carrying out transactions on user’s behalf through open banking API.
-India introduced the Account Aggregator Framework (AA) that focuses on user’s safety and privacy and let the users never share this confidential information.
-To ease this scenario, banks have come up with open banking APIs that allows third parties to exchange the data in a secured manner directly.
-The sharing of valuable information between the Banks and the third-party providers (TPP) happens on regulated platforms that ensure financial data’s privacy and safety.
+India introduced the Account Aggregator Framework (AA) that focuses on user’s safety and privacy and never share this confidential information.
+To ease this scenario, banks have come up with open banking APIs that allow third parties to exchange the data securely.
+Sharing of valuable information between the Banks and the third-party providers (TPP) happens on regulated platforms that ensure financial data privacy and safety.

 Many Indian banks have come with their Open Banking API for fintech and third-party developers.
-Fintech and no-banking financial institution can build an application using open banking API offered to provide the best customer experience.
+Therefore, fintech and neo banking financial institutions can build an application using open banking API to provide the best user experience.

-- Kotak API Banking: Kotak Mahindra Bank introduced API Banking in 2019 through open banking technology.
-Kotak Mahindra Bank developed their Open Banking API that allows Fintechs and developers to access the Kotak API and gather user’s information.
+- Kotak API Banking: Kotak Mahindra Bank introduced API Banking in 2019 using open-banking technology.
+It developed its Open Banking API that allows fintech and developers to access the Kotak API and gather user’s information.

 - Yes Bank API Banking: The Yes Fintech Portal launched in 2019 tried to deliver many useful benefits.
-Yes Bank’s API sandbox consists of more than 50 virtual APIs that act as an enabler for fulfilling the users’ various needs.
+Yes Bank’s API banking sandbox consists of more than 50 APIs that act as an enabler for fintech and third-party developer.

 - HDFC API Banking: Developed and launched in 2019, the HDFC Bank Public API Portal has more than 142 APIs.
 The portal generates a unique key and allots it to each of the TPPs to access the HDFC database.

-With a focus on equalising the field for all the financial entities for level participation, data sharing is a significant factor.
-The government has already given a green signal to the adoption of the open banking model, where the UPI is a prime example.
+Data sharing is a significant factor focusing on equalizing the field for all the financial entities for level participation.
+The government has already given a green signal to embracing the open banking model, where the UPI is a prime example.
 M-Pesa, mobile banking, TPPs are some of the success stories that originated from the concept of open banking in India.
 The future of open banking in India looks warm and welcoming, with both the public and private institutions co-existing and benefitting mutually.

 1. What is open banking?

-Open banking is a digital financial system where the bank share user’s financial information with a third-party application, through the use of Application Programming Interface (API), based on the user’s consent.
+Open banking is a digital financial system where the bank shares the user’s financial information with a third-party application, through Application Programming Interface (API), based on the user’s consent.
 It gives the user the comfort of getting customised financial services that saves both time and money.